 Porto’s romantic riverfront, the Ribeira district, is the city’s most scenic and touristy quarter.
 Before tourism, it was a busy port.

-I love strolling along the banks of the Duoro River at Bairro da Ribeira and admire the remains of Baroque architecture.
+I love strolling along the banks of the Duoro River at Bairro da Ribeira and admiring the remains of Baroque architecture.

 You can find several restaurants, cafes, and bars in the neighborhood that still retain the old-style architecture.
 There are lots of shop vendors along the shores of the Douro River.